LCH513/Leetcode/C/README.md

-# Leetcode medium in C
+# Leetcode Medium Problem in C